csy0522/Remote_File_Server/README.md

 ![Server_Succ](/images/server_successful.png)
 ![Client_Succ](/images/client_successful.png)

-- The following are the terminal views when an unsuccessful request has been sent and returned.
+- The following are the terminal views when an unsuccessful request has been sent and returned (Reading a text file that does not exist in the server directory).
 ![Server_Fail](/images/server_fail.png)
 ![Client_Fail](/images/client_fail.png)